Cara Dune: Season 2

-In the episode "Chapter 14: The Tragedy", the Mandalorian returns to Nevarro to find Cara to be serving as a Marshal for the New Republic.
+In "Chapter 14: The Tragedy", the Mandalorian returns to Nevarro to find Cara to be serving as a Marshal for the New Republic.
 He requests her assistance in recovering the Child who has been kidnapped by Gideon's forces.
 In the following episode, "Chapter 15: The Believer", Cara can secure the release of the prisoner Migs Mayfeld to assist the Mandalorian in a mission to infiltrate an imperial base and locate Moff Gideon.
 Cara joins the mission, acting as a sniper alongside Fennec Shand.
 After the mission, she agrees to let Mayfeld go free and assures him he will be declared dead.

 In "Chapter 16: The Rescue", Cara helps the Mandalorian and his allies intercept Dr. Pershing's transport, during which one of the ship's pilots taunts Cara about the destruction of Alderaan before being shot dead.
 She later teams up with Fennec, Bo-Katan Kryze, and Koska Reeves to take over the bridge of Moff Gideon's cruiser as a distraction while the Mandalorian rescues Grogu and defeats Gideon.
-When Luke Skywalker arrives, Cara prevents the captured Gideon from committing suicide and knocks him unconscious.
+When Luke Skywalker arrives, Cara prevents the captured Gideon from completing a suicide attempt and knocks him unconscious.

 Season 3

-While Dune herself does not appear in season 3, it is briefly mentioned in "Chapter 17: The Apostate" that she is no longer serving as marshal of Nevarro, as she was recruited by New Republic Special Forces after handing in Moff Gideon.
+Cara does not appear in season 3, but is briefly mentioned in "Chapter 17: The Apostate" by Greef Karga that she is no longer serving as marshal of Nevarro as she was recruited by New Republic Special Forces after handing in Moff Gideon.

 Other media

-Cara Dune appears as an unlockable character in the mobile role-playing game, Star Wars: Galaxy of Heroes.
+Cara Dune appears as an unlockable character in the mobile role-playing game Star Wars: Galaxy of Heroes.